 Simple customer lifetime value calculator

-Length of relationship (C) X Sales per customer (B) X Sale vale (A) = Lifetime value of customer.
+Length of relationship (C) X Sales per customer (B) X Sale value (A) = Lifetime value of customer.

 A. sale value